 • The process can be faster

-A direct comparison is covered in dealer vs online, which is especially useful if you’re weighing convenience versus price.
+You can find additional information comparing the experience of buying from a California dealer vs online, which is especially useful if you’re weighing convenience versus price.

 California Taxes: What Out-of-State Buyers Should Know